• Skip to primary navigation

 Playing in the rain can be a dangerous activity, so it’s important to keep your safety in mind when playing.
 If you get wet while playing, change out of your clothes and into something more comfortable.
 Then, wait until the court is dry before returning to play.

-What are some other things I can do to make sure my tennis court is dry in a timely manner?
+What are some other things I can do to make sure my tennis court is dry promptly?

 You can aerate the court every few months to help minimize moisture.
 You can also spruce up your court with flowers or foliage to help keep it looking presentable.
 Finally, make sure to properly store the tennis balls and equipment after use to avoid moisture buildup.